Abdullah-metwaly/Cybersecurity-Studies/README.md

 📜 License

-This project is not licensed under LICENSE (free and paid resources).
+This project is not licensed under any LICENSE (free and paid resources).

 📬 Connect with Me